MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 3. In the left-hand navigation pane, choose **All Services** and select **App Registrations**.
 Then select **New application registration**.

     ![App registration search](media/embed-sample-for-your-organization/embed-sample-for-your-organization-003.png)</br>

     ![New app registration](media/embed-sample-for-your-organization/embed-sample-for-your-organization-004.png)

 4. Follow the prompts and create a new application.
-For **user owns data**, you need to use **Web app/API** for the application type.
+For **user owns data**, you need to use **Web app / API** for the application type.
 You also need to provide a sign-on URL that Azure AD uses to return token responses.
 Enter a value specific to your application.
-An example is http://localhost:13526/.
+An example is `http://localhost:13526/`.

     ![Create an app](media/embed-sample-for-your-organization/embed-sample-for-your-organization-005.png)

 ### Apply permissions to your application within Azure Active Directory

-You need to enable permissions for your application in addition to what was provided on the app registration page.
-You need to be logged in with a *global admin* account to enable permissions.
+You need to enable permissions for your application in addition to what you provided on the app registration page.
+You need to be logged in with a global admin account to enable permissions.

 ### Use the Azure Active Directory portal